Skip to content

 Private VPC Example

-The virtual private gateway is the component that allows protected internet traffic to enter into the VPC.
+The Virtual Private Gateway (VPG) is the component that allows protected internet traffic to enter into the VPC.

 Key Takeaway